JohnBinford/AppleWood-Pointe/readme.md

 # News
 #### Recent updates to this website.
-  - John Binford (AKA ric-S) visited a friend at the GreenHouse Coop in Saint Paul. </br>
+  - John Binford (AKA Eric-S) visited a friend at the GreenHouse Coop in Saint Paul. </br>
   [Link to Pictures from GreenHouse Shop](./Other-Shops/GreenHouse/readme.md)
   - Dave-Z just submitted some nice handheld power tools for our list.
     -  We need a good variety of such tiools to fill the large cabinetes we will have.  :-)